twolfe/twolfe.github.io/_pages/about.md

 In this context, sudden, saltational and large scale changes in phenotypes due to alterations in homeotic genes or modifications in genome organization, such as hybridization or polyploidy (whole-genome doubling) were deemed maladaptive and detrimental.

-My work focuses on evolutionary processes which generate or maintain genetic variation and their impact on biodiversity.
+My work focuses on recurrent evolutionary processes which generate or maintain genetic variation and their impact on biodiversity.